AfroLatino/aws-bootcamp-cruddur/journal/week8.md

 ### Creating a CloudFront Distribution using CloudShell <a name="paragraph16"></a>

-The example below creates a distribution for an S3 bucket named **afrolatino.s3.amazonaws.com**, and also specifies index.html as the default root object, using command line arguments:
+This example creates a distribution for an S3 bucket named **afrolatino.s3.amazonaws.com**, and also specifies index.html as the default root object, using command line arguments below:

 ```sh
 aws cloudfront create-distribution \